 Muskogee man charged with murder

 Nov.
-2—A Muskogee man involved in a fatal shootout has been charged with first-degree murder — deliberate intent, according to court records.
+3—A Muskogee man involved in a fatal shootout has been charged with first-degree murder — deliberate intent, according to court records.

 Randy Keith Cotton, 22, also is charged with possession of a firearm after a former felony conviction.
 He is being held without bond in the Muskogee County/City Detention Facility.